 The course website includes a set of lecture notes, available in pdf format as well as html, and a collection of Stata and R logs that show how to obtain practically every result in the notes using the statistical package Stata or the R language for statistical computing and graphics.
 Depending on the time of the year you also see problem sets and exams, with solutions.
 Sometimes I hear from students in remote corners of the globe who have found these materials useful.

 Every other spring term I also teach two half-semester courses, one on Survival Analysis and one on Multilevel Models.
-These courses were last offered in 2014 and will be offered again in 2016.
+These courses were last offered in 2016.
 The corresponding sections of the website, while less extensive than the section on GLMs, have a collection of handouts with emphasis on computation.

-In the Spring of 2006 I taught Research Methods in Demography.
-The demography section of the website has handouts that use Stata to do demographic calculations organized under 12 different topics ranging from rates and standardization to stable populations.
-There are also four problem sets with solutions.
-I taught this course again in the Spring of 2008, but we put substantially less emphasis on demographic computation and did all calculations in Excel.
+In the Spring of 2016 I taught Research Methods in Demography.
+The demography section of the website has handouts that use Stata and R to do demographic calculations organized under 12 different topics ranging from rates and standardization to stable populations.
+I also taught this course in 2006 and 2008.